metafates/Workflow/README.md

 > The minimal, blazing-fast, and infinitely customizable prompt for any shell!

-It's looks very nice by default and provides pretty useful information in a nice format.
+It's looks very nice by default and provides pretty useful information in a compact format.

 ### Delta 💬